 We focus too much on treatment, not enough on prevention

 The vast majority of available research funds are spent on developing treatments, with only a fraction focused on prevention.
 Yet at least 21 percent of U.S. cancer deaths may be related to preventable causes, such as smoking and obesity, according to the CDC; other research indicates the figure is closer to 50 percent.
-Here are 30 simple ways to prevent cancer.
+Start with these other 37 ways to cut your risk of cancer.